corda/corda/docs/source/serialization.rst

 The Carpenter
 `````````````

-We will support a class carpenter that can dynamically manufacture classes from the supplied schema when deserializing
+We support a class carpenter that can dynamically manufacture classes from the supplied schema when deserializing
 in the JVM without the supporting classes on the classpath.
 This can be useful where other components might expect to
 be able to use reflection over the deserialized data, and also for ensuring classes not on the classpath can be
 deserialized without loading potentially malicious code dynamically without security review outside of a fully sandboxed